As storms moves across Texas, 1 child dies after being swept away in floodwaters

 The two adults were rescued around 5 a.m. and taken to a hospital, while the child was found dead around 7:20 a.m. in the water, Moore said.

-Storms brought as 9 inches of rain in a span of six to eight hours in some areas from central Texas to Dallas-Fort Worth overnight, said National Weather Service meteorologist Matt Stalley.
-Stalley said the rains washed out some roads west of Waco.
+Storms brought as 9 inches (23 centimeters) of rain in a span of six to eight hours in some areas from central Texas to the Dallas-Fort Worth area overnight, said National Weather Service meteorologist Matt Stalley.
+He said the rains washed out some roads west of Waco.

 HOUSTON-AREA RIVER LEVELS